 Just ENJOY the days before you start trying to conceive.
 Enjoy your husband, get to know yourself, get ready for a completely wonderful, yet life altering change!
 And remember that this is the man you will be with after the kids are all grown, so build that relationship now, so it will stand firm during those sleepless nights, long days, and trying times.

 When you ARE ready to try to get pregnant, take a deep breath, tell only who you want to know, and try to let life go on around you.
-When everything else feels right, look to Astroglide TTC™ to help.
-This special formula is made exactly for couples who are trying to conceive, supporting fertility with adjusted pH levels.

 Here’s a helpful article I wrote to pass along to friends and family, if ttc does stress you out and people’s comments are ticking you off: “What NOT To Say To A Childless Couple Who Is Trying To Conceive.